Mark Harrington (painter)

-Mark Harrington (born 1952) is an American-born Europe-based painter who has exhibited widely in Europe and the United States since the early 1990s.

-Biography

-Mark Harrington was born in 1952 in Bakersfield, California, moving to the Bay Area during infancy.
-Harrington's father, Richard Harrington, was an architect and craftsman-builder whose influence in the rendering of materials and appreciation of architectural space was pronounced.
-His mother, Donna Raffety Smith, remarried in 1959 to Abstract-Expressionist painter Hassel Smith, moving with her two sons to an apple orchard near Sebastopol in Sonoma county, north of San Francisco.
+Mark Harrington (born 1952) is an American-born Europe-based painter who has exhibited in Europe and the United States since the early 1990s.
+He was born in 1952 in Bakersfield, California, moving to the Bay Area during infancy.
+His father, Richard Harrington, was an architect and craftsman-builder.
+After divorce, in 1959 Harrington’s mother, Donna Raffety Smith, married the Abstract-Expressionist painter Hassel Smith.

-The influence upon Harrington of Hassel Smith was pronounced from childhood and deepened immeasurably.
-The family settled in the Sebastopol area for several years, making an important sea journey for a sojourn in Mousehole, Cornwall (England) during 1962-63, then moving to Los Angeles in 1965 for one year where Harrington formed an early friendship with the painter John Altoon.
 The family emigrated permanently to Bristol, England in 1966.

-Harrington attended art school in Sheffield (1971–75), gaining BA Hons in Sculpture with Art History.
-He pursued graduate studies at University of Reading (1975–77) gaining M.A. in English Literature with a dissertation on the origins of twentieth-century art criticism.
-He met the British German-based painter Jon Groom as a student at Sheffield.

-After a two-year period as a stonemason in England and France (church restoration), followed by sculptural propsmaking and assistant art direction for the British Film Institute, Harrington became a lecturer and department leader at Portsmouth College of Art and Design from 1979 to 1990.
-During this decade he met and was influenced by the painter Sean Scully.
+Harrington attended art school in Sheffield (1971–75) and the University of Reading (1975–77).
+He was a lecturer and department leader at Portsmouth College of Art and Design from 1979 to 1990.

-He established a European annexe for PCAD in Barcelona in 1989 and was resident in Catalonia until the mid-1990s.
-Harrington resigned from his English teaching post in 1990 and was active in painting and furniture-making at his Palo Alto studio in the north of Barcelona from 1990 to late 1994.
+He established a European annexe for the college in Barcelona in 1989 and lived in Catalonia until the mid-1990s.
+Harrington resigned from the college in 1990 and was subsequently active in painting and furniture-making from 1990 to late 1994.
 He resumed teaching in Norway in 1994, taking a position as amanuensis and later professor for painting at Vestlandets Kunstakademi, Bergen (1994–97).

-Harrington became the founding Director for Nordland Kunst og- Filmskole at Kabelvåg in the Lofoten Islands, 1997-99.
-He received a residency stipend from the culture department of the city of Munich in 1999-2000, at Villa Waldberta on the Starnbergersee.
-In 2004 he met the LA-based painter, Lucas Reiner, sharing a period of experimentation in copperplate etching.
+Harrington became the founding Director for Nordland Kunst og- Filmskole at Kabelvåg in the Lofoten Islands (1997-99) and then received a residency stipend from the culture department of the city of Munich in 1999-2000, at Villa Waldberta on the Starnbergersee.

-Harrington has maintained studios in upper Bavaria over the past decade and has exhibited his paintings widely in Europe and the United States.
-Weserburg Museum in Bremen (Germany) and Bakersfield Museum of Art (California) gave retrospective exhibitions to Harrington's work in April–November 2011, and March–June 2012, respectively.
+Harrington has since worked in upper Bavaria and has exhibited his paintings in Europe and the United States.
+Weserburg Museum in Bremen (Germany) and Bakersfield Museum of Art (California) gave retrospective exhibitions of Harrington's work in 2011, and 2012, respectively.